venuchowgani/Emma_K8S_Security/README.md

 ## Kubernetes Security Best Practices

-### What Is Kubernetes Security?
-* Due to its dynamic and complex nature, securing Kubernetes can be quite challenging.
-As Kubernetes becomes a mainstream option for IT infrastructure, it is becoming an attractive target for attackers.
-By correctly implementing Kubernetes security measures, you can protect sensitive data, maintain system stability, and prevent unauthorized access.

 ### Common Kubernetes Security Threats and Challenges
 #### Kubernetes Pod-to-Pod Networking
 * Kubernetes pod-to-pod networking—the ability for pods to communicate with each other—is crucial to the functioning of your applications.
 However, this communication can also pose a significant security risk.